djpeach/game-dev-primer/README.md

 # Why should I build games?

 Games are a fun, although sometimes challenging, way to learn a language.
-For example, C++ is a language I has a particular disdain for, even though I knew about its power and performance.
+For example, C++ is a language I had a particular disdain for, even though I knew about its power and performance.
 I simply did not want to learn it.
 Enter game dev with SFML, and I suddenly love C++ and actaully learned more than I ever thought I would.
-Pointers, casting, r and l values, are no longer scary or things to avoid, but things I use all the time while building games.
+Pointers are no longer scary or things to avoid, but something I use all the time while building games.

 So if you too want to learn a language and want to do it by building something you will be able to see, use, and share, I encourage you to give game dev a try!